DualStackAdmin/Open-Source-Free-Scheduler/README.md

 3. Install Dependencies
 Once inside the project directory, install the required packages using npm:

-npm install express ws
+npm install

+(This command will read package.json and install express and ws)

+4. Configure File Permissions
+This is a critical step to ensure the server can save booking data permanently.
+Run the following command to give the correct permissions to your user (e.g., ubuntu):

+# Replace 'ubuntu' with your actual username if it's different
+sudo chown -R ubuntu:ubuntu .

-4. Launch the Application
+5. Launch the Application
-When everything is set up, you can start the server with the following command:
+Start the server with the following command:

 node server.js

 You should see the message Server is running at http://localhost:3000 in your terminal.

-5. Set Up Auto-Start (Recommended)
-To ensure the application starts automatically when the server reboots, you can create a systemd service.
-For a detailed guide, please refer to the project's WIKI.
+For continuous operation, it is recommended to use a process manager like pm2 or systemd.

 💻 How to Use
 Main Display: http://YOUR_SERVER_IP:3000